Ecclesiastes 9 — The chapter that turns mortality into the best reason to stop waiting

 No one knows when their moment will come.
 Like fish caught in a cruel net, like birds trapped in a snare — people are caught by disaster when it falls on them suddenly, without warning.

-This might be one of the most honest paragraphs ever written.
+This is where Solomon names what most of us quietly suspect but never say out loud.
 We want to believe the world is a merit system — that talent wins, that hard work always pays off, that the cream always rises.
 And sometimes it does.
 But sometimes it doesn't.
-Sometimes the most qualified person doesn't get the job.
+Sometimes an incredibly qualified person doesn't get the job.
 Sometimes the healthiest person in the room gets the diagnosis.
 Sometimes timing is everything and you can't control timing.

 Then told a story.
 Small and devastating: